SalwynC/SalwynC/README.md

 ## Let's Connect

-If you're looking for someone who can hit the ground running with full-stack development, or if you have an interesting project or opportunity, I'd love to hear from you.
+If you're hiring, building something interesting, or just want to talk about code, I'm around.
+I'm actively looking for opportunities where I can contribute and grow—whether that's an internship or a full-time gig.

 - **GitHub:** [@SalwynC](https://github.com/SalwynC)
-- **Portfolio:** Coming soon (working on it!)

----
+- **Portfolio:** Still putting it together (coming soon!)

-Thanks for stopping by!
-Feel free to check out my repositories and reach out if you'd like to chat about web development, tech, or opportunities.
+Feel free to check out my repos or reach out.
+Always happy to chat about web dev, projects, or just swap coding war stories.